 Start By Believing FAQs

-How we respond to sexual assault disclosures affect everyone.
+How we respond to sexual assault disclosures affects everyone.
 Other victims of sexual violence, and even future victims, are watching to see how someone is treated when they disclose a sexual assault.
 A negative response – disbelief, blaming, questioning, minimizing – can worsen the trauma and make it less likely that victims will rept to police or seek confidential services they need.
 This fosters an environment where perpetrators are not held accountable.
 Some research indicates perpetrators will sexually assault several people over their lifetimes.
 When we keep victims silent, we create future victims and perpetuate the cycle of violence.

 Frequently Asked Questions

 What should I do if someone discloses a sexual assault to me?

 - Listen with empathy and without judgment.
 Let them tell you as much or as little as they want.

 - Ask “How can I help you?”

 - Help identify resources for victims of sexual violence, but it is up to them which resources they want to use.

 - Avoid “why” questions: these can sound accusatory and make survivors blame themselves.

 Remember: Who to tell and when to tell them is up to the survivor.
 Victims of sexual assault often feel like their options have been taken from them.
 Putting decisions back in their hands is part of the healing process.